Over the past few months, many customers have walked in and asked us this question: Can I still see lava flowing?

 However, after the recent eruption, the lava lake at the summit disappeared.
 To quote the National Park Service, “Beginning in May 2018, the lava lake that existed inside Halema’uma’u crater disappeared and lava flows from Pu‘u ‘O‘o crater have ceased.
 There is no molten lava or lava glow to see anywhere in or out of the park”.
 What does that mean?
 As of December 2018, there are NO VISIBLE LAVA FLOWS to be seen by walking, boat tours or helicopter nor can you see lava glow at night.

 Because of the recent eruption, the summit crater has changed.
-Many people who’s been to the Volcanoes National Park before head to the summit again to see the changes.
+Many people who’ve been to the Volcanoes National Park before head to the summit again to see the changes.
 Since all the lava came out with the eruption, there’s no more lava underneath the crater and the crater “collapsed”.
 As a result, the size of the crater doubled!

 Many People Are Coming To The Big Island